-The Division of Psychology within the Department of Psychiatry and Behavioral Sciences offers a doctoral degree (PhD) in clinical psychology that has been continuously accredited by the American Psychological Association (APA) since 1972.
+The Division of Psychology within the Department of Psychiatry and Behavioral Sciences offers a doctoral degree (PhD) in clinical psychology that has been continuously accredited by the American Psychological Association (APA) since 1972 (APA, Office of Program Consultation and Accreditation, 750 First Street NE, Washington, DC 20002-4242; 202.336.5979)

-The doctoral program in clinical psychology is a full time program, typically taking five to six years (including internship) to complete.
-The intensive course of study is designed to develop clinical psychologists who will be competitive for careers in academic medical centers and other healthcare facilities.
+The PhD program in clinical psychology is a full time program, typically taking five to six years (including a yearlong internship) to complete.
+The intensive course of study is designed to develop clinical psychologists who will be competitive for careers in academic healthcare systems.
+Nearly all of our students' obtain postdoctoral fellowships or positions in academic health systems, children's hospitals, or VA medical centers.

 Research labs are organized into the following Research Emphases: